Nilpotent cohomological Hall algebras of surfaces

-is representable by ind-proper algebraic spaces.
-Notice that both source and target of these stacks are indgeometric, so it is a priori unclear that these maps are representable by geometric stacks.
+is locally rpas (in the sense of Definition~\ref{def:admissible-rpas-connected}).
+Notice that both source and target of these stacks are indgeometric, so it is a priori unclear that these maps are representable by Artin stacks.

 Finally, in order to have a more streamlined treatment of the Hall product, we introduce the class of \textit{admissible indgeometric derived stacks}, which is essentially characterized by the property of having a geometric reduced stack (see Theorem~\ref{thm:checking_admissibility_on_reduced}).
 We then extend Khan's theory of motivic Borel-Moore homology to this class of stacks in \S\ref{sec:BM-homology}.
-We can summarize the main result obtained there as follows: \begin{theorem*}[Theorem~\ref{thm:functoriality_of_BM_homology_admissible}] There exists a lax symmetric monoidal functor
+We can summarize the main result obtained there as follows: \begin{theoremintroduction}[Theorem~\ref{thm:functoriality_of_BM_homology_admissible}] There exists a lax symmetric monoidal functor

 that sends $\scrX$ to the pro-object